 This tiny item can practically fit in your pocket and is therefore the best small coffee mill for those who like to take their coffee with them, everywhere.
 Naturally, this means you won’t be able to store as much in both coffee beans and coffee grounds- but, for everyday use at the office, this is definitely a nice little item to have as a coffee lover.

-The major downfall with this item is the price, as it’s easily the most expensive manual coffee grinder on the market.
+The major downfall with this item is the price, as it’s easily the most expensive manual coffee mill on the market.
 That said, if you favor convenience over price, then there’s no reason beyond a little additional elbow grease to get this little piece.

 Greater control over coarseness of coffee powder